pokt-network/pocket-network-protocol/utility/README.md

 **The DAO is not a silver bullet, it’s not trustless, it’s a potential attack vector.**

 A powerful government might be able to temporarily stop quality of service metrics but the chain continues.
 There's no realism in thinking that an overtaking of the DAO isn't a catastrophic event for any version of Pocket Network.
 As long as there are params like 'MaxValidators' or 'RewardForRelays' the DAO may stop Pocket Network until a social fork happens.
-Fishermen are the same way.
-Stop the Fishermen, the DAO will instill new ones.
+Watchers are the same way.
+Stop the Watchers, the DAO will instill new ones.
 Stop the DAO, the Validators will add a new DAO.

-**Publicly identifying fishermen puts them at risk of attacks in the real world.**
+**Publicly identifying watchers puts them at risk of attacks in the real world.**

 Sure, this is a concern that all people in public office deal with.

-**Fishermen are not truly Applications, rather a proxy, so the accuracy of their TestScores is questionable and not a valid criteria for salaries of Servicers.**
+**Watchers are not truly Applications, rather a proxy, so the accuracy of their TestScores is questionable and not a valid criteria for salaries of Servicers.**

-From a Servicer’s perspective, Fishermen are indistinguishable from applications and therefore are not only valid criteria, but - in fact - preferable sources of information because they are financially incentivised to collect honest and complete reports.
+From a Servicer’s perspective, Watchers are indistinguishable from applications and therefore are not only valid criteria, but - in fact - preferable sources of information because they are financially incentivised to collect honest and complete reports.
 Experience with V0 has shown that although applications have the ability to enforce some aspects of Servicer quality, they do not avail themselves of this opportunity.

-**The requirements of Fishermen actors are too high.
+**The requirements of Watchers actors are too high.
 The incentives are oriented properly so POA/POS is overkill.**

 If the requirements are too high, the DAO can choose to lower them.
 Better to start high and lower the bar than to start low and risk flooding the initial system with actors who have little to lose.

-**The off-chain monitoring of Fishermen is not secure enough for the duties they are responsible for.**
+**The off-chain monitoring of Watchers is not secure enough for the duties they are responsible for.**

-Off-chain data monitoring and reporting for some aspects of Fishermen activities serves three purposes:
+Off-chain data monitoring and reporting for some aspects of Watchers activities serves three purposes:

 1. It reduces blockchain bloat which is one of the key goals of V1 and an absolute necessity if Pocket network is to grow successfully.
-2. It provides a method by which “mad man” actors and Fisherman/Servicer collusion can be detected and punished.
+2. It provides a method by which “mad man” actors and Watcher/Servicer collusion can be detected and punished.
 3. Very importantly, it creates a testable, modifiable, tunable environment where large portions of the action and incentive system can be studied without risk of chain state errors.
 This tested and tuned incentive system is considered a prerequisite for the eventual codification of the system and translation into a fully self-enforced, decentralized solution (Phase II, AKA CastNet)

 Keep in mind that good actors by definition do not need to be incentivized to maintain the rules of the system. +2/3 of the network is assumed to want the network to run.
 Examples of this is how there's no incentive for Validators to propagate Byzantine Evidence in Tendermint and no incentive for Validators to destroy their ephemeral private keys in Algorand's BA.
 Or even in Hotstuff, there's no incentive for Validators to uphold the integrity of their 'LockedQC' values.

-In this case, the people monitoring the Fishermen are the DAO who's largely invested in Network security and integrity and the other network actors who are interacting with the fishermen and are highly incentivized to keep them in-check, like Apps and Servicers.
-Apps rely on fishermen to enforce the network's decentralized Service Level Agreement.
-Servicers rely on fishermen to accurately shape their report cards against their peers.
+In this case, the people monitoring the Watchers are the DAO who's largely invested in Network security and integrity and the other network actors who are interacting with the watchers and are highly incentivized to keep them in-check, like Apps and Servicers.
+Apps rely on watchers to enforce the network's decentralized Service Level Agreement.
+Servicers rely on watchers to accurately shape their report cards against their peers.

 Vitalik on Social Coordination argument: